data61/clkhash/docs/schema.rst

 ============  ======================   ======== ===========
 name          type                     optional description
 ============  ======================   ======== ===========
+comparison    one of:                  no       specifies the comparison technique for this feature.
+              :ref:`schema/ngramComparison`
-ngram         integer                  no       specifies the n in n-gram (the tokenization of the input values). strategy      :ref:`schema/strategy`   no       the strategy for assigning bits to the encoding. positional    boolean                  yes      adds the position to the n-grams.
+strategy      :ref:`schema/strategy`   no       the strategy for assigning bits to the encoding. positional    boolean                  yes      adds the position to the n-grams.
 String "222" would be tokenized (as uni-grams) to "1 2", "2 2", "3 2" missingValue  :ref:`schema/missingV`   yes      allows to define how missing values are handled